-People with diabetes can sometimes develop blisters on their skin, also known as diabetic bullae or bullosis diabeticorum.
-Even though diabetes blisters are not a pleasant sight, they are usually painless and will heal naturally, without leaving scars.
+Those with diabetes can sometimes develop blisters on their skin, also known as diabetic bullae or bullous diabeticorum.
+Even though the blisters are not a pleasant sight, they are usually painless and will heal naturally, without leaving scars.

-Still, when it comes to diabetes, it’s always better to treat wounds with quick and proper care.
-This is because ordinary foot sores or blisters in a person with diabetes can sometimes turn into an ulcer which if not properly treated can lead to amputation.
+Still, when it comes to the condition, it’s always better to treat wounds with quick and proper care.
+This is because ordinary foot sores or blisters in a person with the condition can sometimes turn into an ulcer which if not properly treated can lead to amputation.

-These blisters are a rare symptom of type 1 diabetes, but sometimes they can even appear in those with type 2 diabetes.
-According to the International Journal of Diabetes in Developing Countries, they appear only in 0.5% of U.S. diabetes patients.
+These blisters are a rare symptom of type 1, but sometimes they can even appear in those with type 2.
+According to the International Journal of Diabetes in Developing Countries, they appear only in 0.5% of U.S. patients.
 Also, men are more prone to this skin disorder than women.

-The most common places where diabetes blisters appear are feet, legs, and toes, but rarely can they show up on arms, hands, and fingers.
+The most common places where blisters due to the condition appear are feet, legs, and toes, but rarely can they show up on arms, hands, and fingers.

-Diabetic blisters usually look like those when you get a burn, except that they are painless.
+Blisters usually look like those when we get a burn, except that they are painless.
 They can reach up to 6 inches, usually in clusters.
 They are itchy, and the skin around them is swollen or red.
 These blisters are filled with clear, sterile fluid and rarely appear as a single lesion.

-Even though the exact reason for the development of these blisters is not known, a lot of scientists believe it’s the reduced ability of a diabetic organism to sustain an injury.
+Even though the exact reason for the development of these blisters is not known, a lot of scientists believe it’s the reduced ability of an organism to sustain an injury.
 Moreover, these people usually suffer from nephropathy and diabetic neuropathy.

-In some cases, the swelling caused by heart failure in people with diabetes might be reason enough to cause their appearance.
-Also, diabetes patients who’ve experienced several complications from their diabetes through the course of several years might experience diabetic blisters.
+In some cases, the swelling caused by heart failure in those with the condition might be reason enough to cause their appearance.
+Also, patients who’ve experienced several complications from their condition over the course of several years might experience blisters.

-Another common cause of diabetic blisters is the fungal infection candida albicans, and wearing too tight shoes.
+Another common cause of blisters is the fungal infection of candida Albicans and wearing tight shoes.

-To avoid diabetic blisters, you should take proper care of your feet.
+To avoid blisters, we should take proper care of our feet.

-Diabetic blisters usually heal on their own within 2-4 weeks if you keep the area clean.
-But you should also know some other things to take care of them properly so that they can heal faster and prevent infection.
+Blisters usually heal on their own within 2-4 weeks if we keep the area clean.
+But we should also know some other things to take care of them properly so that they can heal faster and prevent infection.

-Therefore, if you have diabetes, regardless of type 1 or type 2, taking good care of your feet is a preventive measure when it comes to diabetic blisters.
+Therefore, those with the condition, regardless of type 1 or type 2, should take good care of their feet as a preventive measure when it comes to the blisters due to the condition.